Louisiana Court Records

 What are Louisiana Civil Court Records?

 Louisiana Civil Court Records are official files and documents generated during the trial of civil actions in the state.
 These documents include notices, orders, motions, docket entries, or other similar records written on paper or recorded electronically as part of the civil court’s adjudication engagement.
-In accordance with the Louisiana Public Records Law, court records are public records and may be accessed, viewed, and copied by willing individuals, pertinent to their rights.
+In accordance with the Louisiana Public Records Law, court records are public records and may be accessed, viewed, and copied by willing individuals.
 Interested persons may find Louisiana civil court records in the jurisdiction where the case was heard.However, some records are deemed confidential by statute or court rule, hence not amenable to public inspection and appraisal.

 Cases Heard by Louisiana Civil Courts

 Generally speaking, Louisiana trial courts exist as courts of general jurisdiction over civil and criminal matters.
-New Orleans Parish is the only exception to this judicial arrangement, having a distinct civil and criminal courts.
+New Orleans Parish is the only exception to this judicial arrangement, having distinct civil and criminal courts.
 The civil division of these courts oversees various non-criminal and non-violent matters involved in the resolution of disputes between persons and organizations.
 Such matters include breach of contract matters, domestic-related disputes, landlord/tenant disputes, tort claims, disputes relating to Louisiana liens, equitable claims, among others.

 Who can access Civil Court Records in the State of Louisiana?

 The State Constitution provides citizens with easy availability to public information.
 Following a civil action, the proceedings are filed and stored for future reference and retrieval by interested residents of the state.
 The clerk of the court where the case of interest was heard is responsible for the safekeeping, retention, and disposal of case records upon request.
-In other words, the general public has the right to locate the appropriate court of interest to inspect, view, and copy civil records from the court custodian.
+In other words, the general public may contact the appropriate court of interest to inspect, view, and copy civil records from the court custodian.
 However, sealed and expunged case records are deemed unavailable for public perusal.
 Requests for such records yield a ‘No Record Found’ result meaning that authorization and authentication are required before they are released.
 Furthermore, some clerks may make local policies and guidelines as regards the inspection and copying of civil records.

 What information is contained in a Louisiana Civil Court Record?

-• Biodata of parties to the case
+- Biodata of parties to the case

-• Assigned Attorney(s) information
+- Assigned Attorney(s) information

-• Case information (court type, court location, case number, case type, case status)
+- Case information (court type, court location, case number, case type, case status)

-• Case filing date
+- Case filing date

-• Hearing dates, time, and location
+- Hearing dates, time, and location

-• Events of the case
+- Events of the case

-• Claims and counterclaims
+- Claims and counterclaims

-• Financial summary
+- Financial summary

-• Findings/Sentence information
+- Findings/Sentence information

-• Judge and division assigned to the case
+- Judge and division assigned to the case

 Understanding Louisiana’s Court Structure